 After 25 years of writing articles, reviews, strategic plans, annual reports, blog posts, website copy and books, I know how much work goes into every word that hits the page.
 Ghostwriting demands nailing the message, the tone, and—trickiest of all—the voice.

 For the hired gun, ghosting is a massive undertaking.
-It demands research, pre-learning, dozens of conversations (recorded and professionally transcribed), lots of thinking and playing and writing and erasing and writing again.
+It demands research, pre-learning, dozens of conversations, formal interviews (recorded and professionally transcribed), lots of thinking and playing and writing and erasing and writing again.
 Your story takes over my brain for months and months at a time, and I don’t stop looking for how to tell it better.
 Position it better.
 Place it better.

 Writing a book is emotionally and energetically consuming.
 Writing a book for somebody else is self-immolatory.